filmanddarkroom/FADU_Timer/readme.md

 3) Added individual volume controls for the various beeps and buzzes (scroll down the SETTINGS tab if you don't see them).
 A bit tricky to use due to being small (and no way I could find in App Inventor to make them larger).
 The settings are reloaded the next time the app is launched.

+4) You no longer need to use the [SET] button on the STRIPS tab: the strips times automatically update when changing the base time.
+Refreshing the strip times for each tap of the display does slow things down a little but this should not be a major irritation and avoids the error of forgetting to tap the [SET] button.
+The [SET] button is retained although it is now mostly redundant.